thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 = 1.11.6 - 22/Aug/2015 =

-* FIX: phpseclib fix relating to generation of random numbers on some systems (affecting SFTP on some systems)
+* FIX: SFTP was not working in 1.11.4 for some servers (related to phpseclib library update and sources of random data)
 * FIX: 1.11.5 release had wrong version number in header for paying users; corrected with fresh release

 = 1.11.4 - 19/Aug/2015 =